rnmurthy1996/Bank-Account-Manager/README.md

 Once you have successfully created an account, you will be returned to the login GUI where you can login by entering the username and password for the account you created and clicking the "Login" button.
 ![](Images/LoginScreen2.PNG)

-Onnce you have succesfully logged in, you wil be directed to the home page GUI which contains the key information for your account (account number, username, balance, etc.) and options to either deposit money into your account, withdraw money from your account, transfer money to a different account, and exit the application.
+Once you have succesfully logged in, you wil be directed to the home page GUI which contains the key information for your account (account number, username, balance, etc.) and options to either deposit money into your account, withdraw money from your account, transfer money to a different account, and exit the application.
 You will also see a list of all transactions associated with your account.
 ![](Images/HomeScreen.PNG)

 To deposit money into your account, click the "Deposit" button.
 The deposit GUI will open in which the user will enter the amount of money they wish to deposit.
 Once the amount is entered and the "Deposit" button is clicked, the balance is adjusted to account for the deposited money as shown (The initial balance of $100 is now $150 after the $50 deposit).
 Once you are done depositing money into your account, click the "Exit" button to return to the home page GUI.
 The balance will also be adjusted here to account for any deposited money.